The number of partial Steiner systems and $d$-partitions: Sparse paving matroids

-The following lemma is a generalisation to partial Steiner systems of a result of Linial and Luria~\cite{LinialLuria2013} for Steiner triple systems (their result was generalised to arbitrary designs by Keevash in~\cite[Theorem~6.1]{Keevash2015}).
+The next lemma is a generalisation to partial Steiner systems of a result of Linial and Luria~\cite{LinialLuria2013} for Steiner triple systems (their result was generalised to arbitrary designs by Keevash in~\cite[Theorem~6.1]{Keevash2015}).

 \begin{lemma} For each $r \ge 3$, and $k \ge 0$, there exists a function $f^{\text{(\ref{lemma:p(n,r,k,A)-bound})}}_{r,k}(n)$ with the property that $f^{\text{(\ref{lemma:p(n,r,k,A)-bound})}}_{r,k}(n) \to 0$ as $n \to \infty$, such that